Skip to content

 Eastern Rejection as Heresy

-The East rejected the filioque as heretical innovation, violating the Creed's ecumenical status -- no single church could alter it unilaterally.
-St. Photius the Great (9th century) condemned it in his Mystagogy of the Holy Spirit, arguing it introduces two causes in the Trinity, risking subordinationism or ditheism.
+The East rejected the filioque as a heretical innovation that, in its view, violated the ecumenical status of the Creed -- no single church or bishop had the authority to alter it unilaterally.
+St. Photius the Great (9th century) condemned it in his Mystagogy of the Holy Spirit, arguing that it introduces two principles (causes) in the Trinity, which is intolerable and risks subordinationism or ditheism.

 St. Photius the Great